subhamanand05/starString-encryptedMail-demoApplication/README.md

 	-  sending an HTML email to an internal server (without the disclaimer), encrypted with DES, with the retry functionality
 	-  sending an HTML email to an outside resource, with a disclaimer added at the end and encrypted with AES with retries in case of errors
-	-  sending a plain text email to an outside resource (with a disclaimer) and encrypted first with DES and then with AES Software Used are as below:
+	-  sending a plain text email to an outside resource (with a disclaimer) and encrypted first with DES and then with AES

+Softwares used are as below:
 a) Java 1.8
 b) Spring Boot 2.2.5.RELEASE
 c) Inellij IDEA